turnerbenjamin/pl-400-revision-notes/5_implement_power_apps_improvements_10-15/1_implement_advanced_canvas_apps_features.md

 formulas.
 With Tables, additional columns may be added
 - Choices have localisation built-in whereas we must handle this ourselves with lookups
-- With choices there is no build-in support of dependent choice columns.
+- With choices there is no built-in support of dependent choice columns.
 With lookups it is easy to model and implement dependent columns

 Once a column has been created the data type cannot be changed.
 So we should be